tokio-rs/website/content/tokio/topics/tracing.md

 2. is named `Handler::run`,
 3. has some structured data associated with it.
-    - `fields(...)` indicates that emitted span *should* include the `fmt::Debug` representation of the connection's `SocketAddr` in a field called `peer_addr`.
+    - `fields(...)` indicates that emitted span *should* include the `fmt::Display` representation of the connection's `SocketAddr` in a field called `peer_addr`.
     - `skip(self)` indicates that emitted span should *not* record `Hander`'s debug representation.